RokasKlimasauskas/Employee-API-Task/README.md

 - `POST /populate`: Populate the table with sample data.

 By following these steps, you should be able to automate the population of your database when running the Docker container.

-If you encounter any issues or have further questions, please let me know!
+You can find the .git repository here: https://github.com/RokasKlimasauskas/Employee-API-Task/

 Completed by Rokas Klimasauskas